Transitime/core/README.md

 <b>Build</b>

 The software is made up of three modules which can each be built with maven.
+See BUILD.md

 The core fucntionality is in the transiTime project.
 The REST api is in transiTimeApi and the user Web applicaton is in transiTimeWebapp.

-They should be built in this order.

-transitTime

-transitTimeApi

-transitTimeWebApp

-Each module can be built by change to the related directory and running "mvn install".

-eg.

-cd transitTime

-mvn install

 <b>Setup</b>